EgoCogNav: Cognition-aware Human Egocentric Navigation: Conclusion

 \section{Conclusion}

-In this paper we present several key contributions to the goal of cognition-aware egocentric navigation.
-First, we introduce the challenging task of jointly forecasting body-centered trajectory, head motion, and perceived path uncertainty from the basis of multimodal input.
+In this paper, we present several key contributions to the goal of cognition-aware egocentric navigation.
+First, we introduce the challenging task of jointly forecasting body-centered trajectory, head motion, and perceived path uncertainty from multimodal inputs.
 This formulation enables the model to reason not only about future motion but also about underlying cognitive states to explain onset behaviors and environmental evaluation.
 Second, we propose EgoCogNav, an architecture that effectively integrates scene features and sensory cues to accurately forecast human motion.
-To support this task, we collect the CEN dataset, a 6-hour collection of real-world recordings across 42 diverse environments with synchronized video, IMU, gaze, and self-reported uncertainty.
-Our results indicate that EgoCogNav learns the coupling between perception, perceived uncertainty, and human-like navigation behaviors while generalizing to unseen environments during training.
-We also discussed the limitations of the project and important future work that is needed toward real-world deployment in social and assistive navigation technologies.
+To support this task, we collect the CEN dataset, a 6-hour collection of real-world recordings across 42 diverse environments with synchronized video, gaze, and self-reported uncertainty.
+Our results indicate that EgoCogNav learns the coupling between perception, perceived uncertainty, and human-like navigation behaviors and improves forecasting performance on held-out navigation recordings.
+We also discuss the limitations of the project and important future work that is needed toward real-world deployment in social and assistive navigation technologies.